Framework

 No Nature is better than another

 The Nine Natures are equal.
 None is higher, stronger, more advanced, or more valuable than another.
-A high score on a Nature does not mean a person is gifted; a low score does not mean a person is lacking.
+Strong orientation toward a Nature does not mean a person is gifted; weak orientation does not mean a person is lacking.

 The numbers describe the intensity of orientation, not the quality of the person.
 The moment Natures are ranked, the framework has been misused.